grafana/grafana/docs/sources/dashboards/create-reports/_index.md

    - [Share](#share)
    - [Confirm](#confirm)
 1. Do one of the following:
-   - **Send**
+   - **Send** - The report will be sent according the schedule you've set.
-   - **Save as draft** - You can save a report as a draft at any point during the report creation or update process even if it's missing required fields.
-Also, the report won't be sent according to its schedule while it's a draft.
+   - **Save as draft** - You can save a draft at any point during the report creation or update process, even if it's missing required fields.
+The report won't be sent according to its schedule while it's a draft.
-   - **Discard**
+   - **Discard** - Delete the report draft.
+This action can't be reversed.

 ### Select dashboard